xakep8/resourcify/README.md

 You can install the application by downloading the binaries from the release section.

-hope you enjoy using the application
+Hope you enjoy using the application

 ## Upcoming Features/Project To-Do list